trimstray/nginx-admins-handbook/README.md

 - [A debugging log](https://nginx.org/en/docs/debugging_log.html)
 - [A little note to all nginx admins there - debug log](https://www.reddit.com/r/sysadmin/comments/7bofyp/a_little_note_to_all_nginx_admins_there/)

-#### :beginner: Disable daemon, master process and all workers except one
+#### :beginner: Disable daemon, master process, and all workers except one

 ###### Rationale